-Enjoy the nation’s best whale watching experiences from both on and off the shore during the biggest migration in 50 years.
+Enjoy the nation’s best whale watching experiences from both on and off the shore during one of the biggest migrations in 50 years.

 Our land based look-outs offer great opportunities to see the whales as they frolic in Twofold Bay and along our coastline.

-If you want to get a bit closer and hang out with the experts, we recommend you join one of our experienced and passionate charters at Snug Cove.
+If you want to get a bit closer and hang out with the experts, we recommend you join one of our experienced and passionate whale watching charters at Snug Cove.

 Video: Whales of Eden, by National Parks and Wildlife Services

 What Makes Eden Unique?